fishcus/KAP-manual/en/model/data_import/file_import.en.md

-## Near Realtime Data Import using Hive Data Files (Beta)
+## Near Real-time Data Import using Hive Data Files (Beta)

 Kyligence Enterprise 3.1.0 starts to support data import directly from Hive data files.
-Together with upstream ETL, it can achieve near realtime data import and allow query of changes in the last few minutes.
+Together with upstream ETL, it can achieve near real-time data import and allow query of changes in the last few minutes.

 This feature is still in **Beta** state.
-It requires user have a good understanding of this product and Hive database.
-Please read and understand this guide fully before put it into real use.
+It requires users to have a good understanding of Kyligence Enterprise and Hive database.
+Please read and understand this guide thoroughly before put it into real use.

 ### Problem Background

-Traditionally, the Hive data import is scheduled by fixed period, for example daily.
+Traditionally, the Hive data import is scheduled by fixed period (e.g. daily).
 It requires a whole day's data be ready in Hive before the import can start.
-This causes an one-day delay before new data can serve queries, and thus, cannot satisfy many near realtime analytics scenarios.
+This causes an one-day delay before new data can serve queries, as a result, cannot satisfy many near real-time analytics scenarios.

-To allow for near realtime analysis, we come up with a new way of import directly using Hive data files.
+To allow for near real-time analysis, we came up with a new way of import directly using Hive data files.
 It is summarized as below.

-- Upstream ETL sends new data to Kyligence Enterprise in the form of data files, typically several to a dozen files every hour.
+- Upstream ETL sends new data to Kyligence Enterprise in the form of data files, typically several to a dozen of files per hour.
 - The new file(s) kicks off data import immediately, and the new data is ready for query as soon as the data import job is completed.
-- The system tolerates late coming data files, for example the last file of the first hour can come later than the first file of the second hour.
+- The system tolerates late coming data files, for example, the last file of the first hour can come later than the first file of the second hour.
 The late coming of data is common in streaming ETL.

 This method of data import can reduce data delay to a few minutes.
-It enables near realtime analytics scenarios with a little change of the import process, which is described below.
+It enables near real-time analytics scenarios with minor change of the import process, which is described as below.

-### How it Works
+### How It Works

 Technically, this feature is a variant of the normal Hive data import.
 First, user creates model and cube based on Hive tables as usual.
-The new data files that upstream sends over must match the Hive table schema defined by the model fact table.
-During data import, the system will clone a new temporary table from the model fact table, and mount the new data files under it.
-The temporary Hive table is then used in place of the model fact table for the rest of data loading.
-Throughout the whole process, the data in the model fact table is ignored.
-The mere purpose of the model fact table is to define the data schema for new data files.
+The new data files that upstream sends over must match the Hive table schema defined by the fact table in the model.
+During data import process, the system will clone a new temporary table from the fact table in the model, and mount the new data files under it.
+The temporary Hive table is then used in place of the fact table in the model for the rest of data loading.
+Throughout the whole process, the data in the fact table is ignored.
+The purpose of the fact table is to define the data schema for new data files.

-Another key point is that, user is responsible for map data files to the **Segment Timeline** and continuously merge small segments by calling rest APIs provided by the system.
+Another key point is that, user is responsible for mapping data files to the **Segment Timeline** and continuously merge small segments by calling rest APIs provided by the system.
 Like normal Hive data import, every segment needs a clear start time and end time, which is its **Segment Range**.
 Multiple segment ranges connect together and form a timeline.
 The same concept applies to file based data import.
-The only difference is that the system will rely on user to specify the segment range of new data files.
+The only difference is that the system will rely on the users to specify the segment range of new data files.

 For instance, a typical mapping of segment timeline is called "YYYYMMDD+Hour+BatchNum", which is a segment range format made up of 13 digits.
 Like the samples below, the first 10 digits represent year, month, day, and hour.
 The last 3 digits represent the batch number within the hour.